 Mass shootings and the effects of gun violence have been at the forefront of national news, particularly within the past year, as the number of shootings in U.S. schools, universities, and other types of facilities has continued to escalate.
-From January 1–July 11, 2018, 175 mass shootings were reported across the United States.
+From January 1–July 11, 2018, 175 mass shootings were reported across the United States, according to nonprofit Gun Violence Archive.
 Oftentimes, when the media reports on these events, custodians and other building staff are spotlighted as those who have been responsible for helping others in the midst of tragedy.

 Songer teaches the course several times a week to various groups of building occupants and staff, including apartment complex residents, property owners, security officers, church members, and school staff.
 He is enthusiastic about sharing his information with building managers, custodians, and other facility personnel who will be in attendance at the ISSA Show North America 2018, October 29-November 1, 2018.
 “This is a class that can benefit everyone, he said.
 “I am very passionate about the training and believe that every civilian should go through it.”

 When citizens fight back against an active shooter, the incident is over in half the time, compared to if they had done nothing other than calling the police, according to Songer.
 Don’t worry, actively fighting back does not mean grabbing a gun and hunting down the shooter.
 It would more likely involve a group of people charging the shooter to get his gun.
 Fighting back should never involve trying to reason with the gunman.
 “You can’t talk them down because they’ve already made up their mind what to do,” Songer said.
 Attend Songer’s session for other tips on what to do—and what to not do—during an active shooter situation.